MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 Now when we look at our log using `git log`, we see the commit we just made along with information about the author and the date of the commit.

+If you neglect the `-m` option, and you configured an editor during set-up, `git` will open the editor for you to compose your commit message.

 Let's continue to edit this readme to include more information.
 This is a file which will describe what is in this directory.
-Open `README.md` in your text editor of choice and add the following to the end
+Open `README.md` in your text editor of choice and add the following to the end.

 ~~~
 This package requires the following: